onejgordon/flow-dashboard/README.md

 Update the APP_OWNER variable in constants.py.
 Owner should match the Google account you logged into the console with.
 This will enable the application to send emails.

-Create the following files from the templates.
+Create the following files by copying the templates (keep the original template files, which are used when running tests).
 For this step you'll need to create an oauth 2.0 web client ID from the GCP console, as per the instructions in `secrets_template.py`.

 - **secrets.py** ::
 	`./settings/secrets_template.py => ./settings/secrets.py`